-- 1. Balsa’s lightweight makes for a fast blade with a good feeling of control.
+- 1. Balsa’s light weight makes for a fast blade with a good feeling of control.

 - 2. With a balsa blade in hand, you are sure to experience excellent speed and spin than ordinary wood.

 Suitable playing style and configuration: Balsa is most popular in “all-around blades due to its high ability to produce spin.
-The solid core construction with Balsa makes it suitable for good attack and defense.
+The solid core construction of Balsa makes it suitable for good attack and defense.
 Hence, it is suitable for attacking players who want excellent speed, control, and spin/faster swings!